learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 * Create two new song instances.
 * Iterate over our collection of song instances stored in `Song.all` and use the `song.save` method to persist them to the database.

+One thing to keep in mind is that, as it stands, we could call `#save` on the *same `Song` instance twice* and save essentially duplicate records into our database.
+Don't worry, we'll take care of this later on.

 ## Conclusion

 The important concept to grasp here, and it's not easy, is the idea that we are *not* saving Ruby objects into our database.
 We are using the attributes of a given Ruby object to create a new row in our database table.